 After turning on the ignition, the average speed will be shown after travelling a distance of approximately 100 metres.
-Until then dashes will appear in the display.
-The display will be updated every 5 seconds while the vehicle is in motion km - Distance travelled
+Dashes will appear in the display until that time.
+The display will be updated every 5 seconds while the vehicle is in motion.

+km - Distance travelled